stlouis-mo-developers/cmsinreact/README.md

 - React is the most popular JavaScript library / framework used in building the frontends / user interface (UI) / view layer for both web and mobile applications.
-- React simplifies and/or facilitates the breaking down of our View Layer / User Interface into distinct sections (components) that can we worked on independently and/or re-used across our web / mobile app project.
-For example, a component that displays who's online can be reused in multiple places across our project without having to code it each time!
+- React simplifies and/or facilitates the breaking down of our View Layer / User Interface into distinct sections (components) that can be worked on independently and/or re-used across our web / mobile app project.
+For example, a component that displays a copyright notice in a footer element can be designed & written once and then reused on any page of our wesbite / mobile app without having to code it each time!

 ### What do we need to code in ReactJS?